Top 10 things to do in Anglesey

 Plas Newydd

-We visited during the pandemic so I’ve only experienced the beautifully landscaped grounds but I can’t wait to go back to check out inside one day.
+We visited during the pandemic so Iโve only experienced the beautifully landscaped grounds but I canโt wait to go back to check out inside one day.
+This makes it a great rainy day option too!

 Beaumaris Castle